archevan/Notes/algorithm_design_manual/introduction_to_algorithm_design.md

   to keep in mind while looking for them.
 	- *Think small.* Smaller examples are easier to think about and easier to test.
+	- *Think exhaustively.* There all only a few possibilities for the smallest non-trivial values of n.
+Think about all of the interesting cases and use them to build your counter-example.
+	- *Go for a Tie.* If you want to break a greedy heuristic, make everything the same size.
+There's nothing to base decisions on anymore.
+	- *Seek Extremes.* Many counter-examples hinge on extreme cases.
+Huge and tiny.
+Far and near.
+Few and many.
+Left and right.

 > ... when algorithms fail, there is usually a very simple example on which they
 > fail.

-	- *Think exhaustively.* There all only a few possibilities for the smallest non-trivial values of n.
-Think about all of the interesting cases and use them to build your counter-example.